resbaz/workshop_data_management/tute_1.rst

         Date - DateField

 How will these two object interact?
 Interesting question.

-Let's start by just subclassing Person and see how far we get.
+First, there are three types of people that go to a workshop: students, instructors and helpers.
+Each of those groups need to be represented differently in the DB, because we will be gathering different information on each of them.

+There are a number of ways to approach this.

+ #.
+We can subclass Person three ways and relate them to the workshop
+ #.
+We can just related the Person to the workshop three ways
+ #. ?

+I've already use the word relate twice, and SQL is a "relational database language" so lets take a quick look at what that means and how it works in Django.

+In SQL databases, there are three types of relationships:

+ * One to One: every one Person has one Genome code, every one Genome code represents one person.
+This is a very rare case that we use infrequently.
+ * One to Many: Any one Manufacturer has many cars, any one car has one Manufacturer.
+ * Many to Many: Any one Piza can have many toppings.
+Any one topping can be on many Pizzas.

 Relational fields in Django are bi-directional, so you can put them in either model.
 It will usually be apparent which model to put them in.
 Do we want a Workshop with students or students with a list of workshops?
 And what kind of relationship?

-In databases, there are three types of relationships:

-* One to One: every one Person has one Genome code, every one Genome code represents one person.
-This is a very rare case that we use infrequently.
-* One to Many: Any one Manufacturer has many cars, and one car has one Manufacturer.
-* Many to Many: Any one Piza can have many toppings.
-Any one topping can be on many Pizzas.

 We know that a Workship will have (hopefully) more than one student, and that (hopefully) any student will go to more than one Workshop, so